shen-shanshan/shen-shanshan.github.io/content/about/index.md

 ### 🏸 Badminton

 I love playing badminton and will participate in this activity 1~4 times a week.
-Awards I have received are showed below.
+Awards I have received are shown below.
 Welcome to battle with me!

 - <b><font color="#ff0000">Fourth place</font></b> in the Inter-Department Team Competition of Xian Huawei at 2024
 - <b><font color="#ff0000">Second place</font></b> in the Quality and Process IT Department Team Competition of Xian Huawei at 2024